 With roughly 2 million solar panels installed, the issue of fire safety is becoming increasingly important.
 Solar fires do occur, even though professionally installed systems by skilled specialists must comply with current safety requirements.

-The following are some of the most frequently asked questions about solar photovoltaics (PV) fire safety.
+Some of the most frequently asked questions about solar photovoltaics (PV) fire safety are the following.

 If I install rooftop PV, am I endangering my home?

 A PV system installed properly by a certified vendor should not pose any serious risk to your home, just like any other electrical system.
 The National Solar License Map provides information on state-specific solar system installer licensing regulations.

 How often does rooftop PV cause a fire?